Hendrixer/API-design-v4/lessons/07-auth/A-auth-middleware.md

 Now any API call to anthing `/api` will need to have a JWT.
 <br>
-Next we'll create some routers and handlers to create users that are issued JWTs.
+Next we'll create some routes and handlers to create users that are issued JWTs.